-Members of the Eastern Washington Fugitive Task Force arrested John Allen Booth Jr., 31, at 5:30 p.m. at a home in the 1900 block of West Gordon Street in Spokane.
-He was lodged into the Spokane County Jail, police said.
+Members of the Eastern Washington Fugitive Task Force arrested John Allen Booth Jr., 31, at 5:30 p.m. at a home at 1911 W. Gordon St. in Spokane.
+He was booked into the Spokane County Jail, police said.

-Chief Deputy U.S. Marhsal Eric Marks said their Tacoma office received information that Booth may have been in the Garland District.
+Chief Deputy U.S. Marhsal Eric Marks said his agency’s Tacoma office received information that Booth may have been in Spokane’s Garland district.
 They surveyed the neighborhood for about 16 hours to locate Booth.